-What are the effects of climate change on sea life?
-How does a disease like cancer arise?
-What happens in the brain when you are asleep?
+What are the effects of climate change on marine life?
+What causes a disease like cancer and how can you fight it?
+What happens in the brain while you are asleep?

 Ecology and Evolution is really fascinating

 Studying Biology in Groningen attracted me because you get lots of choice in relation to which areas of biology you''d like to study.
 This flexibility was important for me as I did not know what aspect of biology I wanted to major in.
 But from trying all the various courses in the first semester, I decided to major into Ecology and Evolution, which is really fascinating, as you get to study ecology on the molecular levels but also in terms of large ecosystems over lifetimes.

 Also, Groningen is an amazing city, plus I feel particularly welcomed as an international student.
 I now live in a nice house in a village just outside the city, and really enjoy cycling to the Zernike Campus or to the city centre each day.

 An opportunity to develop myself